Back

 What about the gross margin?

-In the restaurant business, the gross margin (or sales margin ratio) is a key indicator of your establishment's profitability.
-It gives the same indication as the material cost ratio but, unlike the latter, it highlights the profit made and not the cost.
-In other words, it is the difference between the turnover before tax and the material cost.
-It must therefore be between 65% and 75%.material.
+In the restaurant business, gross margin (or sales margin ratio) is a key indicator of your establishment's profitability.
+It gives the same indication as the food cost ratio, but unlike the latter, it highlights the profit made, not the cost.
+In other words, it's the difference between sales excluding tax and food cost.
+It should therefore be between 65% and 75%.

 To calculate your restaurant gross margin, you can do :